 But this political relationship developed a dark side.
 China is being credibly accused of bribing Australian politicians and interfering with Australian elections.

 In 2017, Australia’s public television station, abc, released a report showing that billionaires affiliated with the Chinese Communist Party were donating millions to Australia political parties and building close relationships with Australia’s political elites.
 In 2018 Charles Sturt University ethics professor Clive Hamilton published an explosive book titled Silent Invasion.
 It documents the governing Chinese Communist Party’s infiltration of Australian corporations, universities, government and even religions.

 Hamilton warns that China is turning Australia into a puppet state.
-Australia, he says, has received a wave of “billionaires with shady histories and tight links to the party, media owners creating Beijing mouthpieces, ‘patriotic’ students brainwashed from birth, and professionals marshaled into pro-Beijing associations set up by the Chinese Embassy.”
-He alleges that Chinese spies coordinated a penetration into all levels of Australian society.
+China, he says, has received a wave of “billionaires with shady histories and tight links to the party, media owners creating Beijing mouthpieces, ‘patriotic’ students brainwashed from birth, and professionals marshalled into pro-Beijing associations set up by the Chinese Embassy.”
+He alleges that Chinese spies coordinated a penetration into all levels of Chinese society.

 In the aftermath of these allegations, Australian Sen. Sam Dastyari resigned, and the nation had to change its rules on politicians receiving donations from abroad.

 Other politicians appear to have received thinly disguised bribes.
 Special Envoy Andrew Robb, for example, was the man who signed off on China leasing Port Darwin for a century.
 And what was waiting for him immediately upon leaving political office?
 An estimated $2 million plus expenses over three years—at the company to whom he had just leased the port.